 †Rates are based on medical eligibility

-ǂExcess charges don’t count toward your out-of-pocket maximum
+ǂExcess charges don’t count toward your out-of-pocket cost maximum

 AARP Medicare Supplement Plans Reviews and Ratings

-AARP Medicare Supplement plans offer a good value according to customers.
+AARP Medigap plans offer good value according to customers.
 Plans typically offer affordable coverage with broad limits.
 Members appreciate the organization’s responsive customer service team, which received excellent ratings in the Gongos 2019 Medicare Supplement Insurance Plan Satisfaction Posted Questionnaire.

 Learn More From Our Sources